Mahamedm/EfficientNet-B7_Flask_Interface/README.md

 - If you have any other issues or questions, feel free to open an issue on the repository.

 ## Acknowledgments:
-- The pre-trained model used in this project was trained on the [ImageNet](https://image-net.org/) dataset.
+- The pre-trained model used in this project was trained on the <a href="https://image-net.org/" target="_blank">ImageNet</a> dataset.
-- The script is based on the [Keras documentation](https://keras.io/examples/vision/image_classification_from_scratch/) example.
+- The script is based on the <a href="https://keras.io/examples/vision/image_classification_from_scratch/" target="_blank">Keras documentation</a> example.